-Cemetery to which I have a personal connection.
-Over the past years, I have taken the initiative to make many needed improvements to our aging cemetery.
+Over the past years, we have taken the initiative to make many needed improvements to our aging cemetery.
 We have scheduled spring and fall clean up days, many headstones have been

 cleaned, repaired, and straightened.
 Sunken graves have been leveled, water lines ran to the back of the cemetery, and other general land-scaping has been performed.
 Much of the maintenance, minus the lawn cutting and the opening and closing of graves is handled by

 volunteers; however, there is always equipment and other charges that cost money.
-I will be available after a few Masses in the spring to give you a chance to purchase plots before the price increase and to answer any other questions you may have.
 Please know that we are grateful for your generosity to the cemetery.
 We are always accepting donations to help continue our important work.
-We are also planning a weekend next year at which a second collection will be

-cemetery.
-If you have any questions or wish to meet with me about the cemetery or purchasing plots, please contact me at 920-360-9356 or email at brandon.wotachek@outlook.com.
+If you have any questions or wish to meet with the cemetery sexton to purchase a plot, please contact him at 920-360-9356 or email brandon.wotachek@outlook.com.

 We have a peaceful, beautiful cemetery for our loved ones, but unfortunately there are many tilting, sinking and unlevel headstones.
 Our cemetery committee has approved purchasing a headstone lift to assist a team of volunteers to straighten the monuments.
 All donated money will be put towards this lift which costs over $3000.00.
 Thank you for helping us offset the cost of this equipment.